 Complete information: The Day the President Threatened Aunt Rose’s 57-year Marriage

 Seniors, at home more than most, are driven to madness by telemarketers.
 Here’s how to make telemarketers the source of humor and joy in your life, while making their lives miserable.
 Plus a not so trivial way to make big bucks off them as well.

 4. How to save 40 – 85 percent or more on prescription drugs.

 Ten million seniors have no prescription drug coverage.
 Millions more have but little.
-Here’s how to buy drugs in Canada by phone or Internet, URLs and toll-free phone numbers of a number of reputable Canadian drugs stores, and comparison prices.
+Here’s how to buy drugs in Canada by phone or Internet, URLs and toll-free phone numbers of a number of reputable Canadian drugs stores, and compare prices.
 I just saved almost $600 on a three-month supply!